 Cranberry Balsamic Glazed Green Beans

 Balsamic Green Beans get an added festive touch when glazed with shallots and dried cranberries.
-Serve them simply out of the skillet for a quick weeknight side dish.
+Serve them simply out of the skillet for a quick and easy weeknight side dish.
 Or top them with creamy goat cheese for a deliciously tangy touch that makes them worthy of a place on your holiday menu.
-A healthy and gluten free alternative to the usual heavy casserole, this easy and elegant dish is perfect for a Christmas or Thanksgiving meal.
+This healthy and gluten free recipe perfect for a Christmas or Thanksgiving meal.

 Originally published November 21, 2012.
 Updated with new photos and more helpful information.